 If you’re considering buying a ukulele, you’ll wonder which brands are the best.
 Start browsing, and you’ll find them in different sizes and prices.
 Soon, you’ll get lost among dozens of choices!

 Fear not – we’re here to help.
 Below are the 10 best ukuleles on the market reviewed you can buy today.
 We’ve compiled the cream of the crop in terms of premium performance, affordability, and value.
 We also included some of the top uke brands such as Luna, Kala, Cordoba, and Lanikai.

-After much discussion, we agreed that there's only one room for a baritone ukulele, and that spot has been unanimously taken by the uke from Kala!
+After much discussion, we agreed that there’s only one room for a baritone ukulele, and that spot among the best ukuleles has been unanimously taken by the uke from Kala!

-Kala's offering touts a 30.5 body that's made up of solid spruce and laminate mahogany gracing the top, back, and sides.
-Play a bit with it, and you'll wonder where all the powerful sound is coming from.
+Kala’s offering touts a 31″ body that’s made up of ziricote, rosewood, and mahogany gracing the top, back, and sides.
+Play a bit with it, and you’ll wonder where all the powerful sound is coming from.

 The sub-$300 price tag makes it a steal for those who want value for money.
-The KA-SBG will only play better with time.
-It's a perfect mix of playability and tone wrapped in rock-solid hardware!
+The Kala Ziricote will only play better with time.
+It’s a perfect mix of playability and tone wrapped in rock-solid hardware!

 Looking for a uke that has the ‘it’ factor?
 Luna Guitars’ Dolphin model is definitely a contender.
 After all, they’re the go-to company when it comes to beautifully-designed ukuleles.

 The Dolphin, as you may have guessed, sports a serene aquatic theme that deserves a second and even a third look.
 The maple top shows off a trans-azure finish that mimics waves.

 Three dolphins surround the soundhole rosette and serve as the visual cherry on top.
 Your uke is sure to stand out from among the crowd.

 The uke carries a cheerful tone and has outstanding playability, further amplified by the pre-amp and pickup.